When hope rolls in: Wheels for the World in Jinja, Uganda

 High Leigh Conference Centre by John H Darch, CC BY-SA 2.0 , via Wikimedia Commons

-Exciting news!
-We are hosting an in-person retreat ‘Finding Hope Through Disappointment’, from Wednesday 10th – Friday 12th September 2025 (48 hours) at High Leigh Conference Centre, Hoddesdon, Hertfordshire, UK.
+We had a fantastic in-person retreat ‘Finding Hope Through Disappointment’, 10th – 12th September 2025 at High Leigh Conference Centre, Hertfordshire, UK.

-Our speakers are Neil and Sonya Chitty (our CEO Tim’s pastor and his wife).
-You can watch and hear their lively and engaging talk on Disability and the Church on YouTube
+Our speakers were Neil and Sonya Chitty (our CEO Tim’s pastor and his wife).
+You can watch and hear a lively and engaging talk from them on Disability and the Church on YouTube

 A man and a woman at a podium, speaking.
 The man is seated and the woman is standing.
 There is a guitar in the background.